-Brian Yip, Auckland Transport
+Traffic Engineer, Auckland Transport

 In a nutshell: Keeping Auckland roads operating safely and effectively, with responsibility for a particular geographic area.

 Why?
 "People may not be aware of it, but I know that my work keeps them safe on the roads.
-It's particularly rewarding when I'm working on projects that protect older people and children.”|
+It's particularly rewarding when I'm working on projects that protect older people and children."

-When people ask for any changes to a road, such as a new pedestrian crossing or to accommodate a new super market, Brian investigates to see if it's a good idea.
-He has to balance the needs of different road users and figure out what is best for the community as a whole.
+When people ask for any changes to a road, such as a new pedestrian crossing or to accommodate a new supermarket, we investigate to see if it's a good idea.
+We have to balance the needs of different road users and figure out what is best for the community as a whole.

-“When a problem arises from during an investigation then that's when we have to get creative,” he says.
-“I use what I learnt at university and my experience to find solutions that work for the customer but there are the limitations of what we can do without having negative effects on other road users.
-That's a good challenge.”
+When a problem arises during an investigation then that's when we have to get creative.
+I use what I learnt at university and my experience to find solutions that work for the customer but there are the limitations of what we can do without having negative effects on other road users.
+That's a good challenge.

-Travelling around the city is a big part of his job.
-“To me that's a good thing because I am not just sitting behind a desk all day,” he says.
-“Because I'm the area engineer, I spend about 30% of my time out looking at issues and coming up with appropriate solutions.”
+Travelling around the city is a big part of my job.
+To me that's a good thing because I am not just sitting behind a desk all day.
+Because I'm the area engineer, I spend about 30% of my time out looking at issues and coming up with appropriate solutions.

-There are lots of options for what he might do next, including becoming a consultant responsible for delivering roading changes or he could become a team leader and move into a management role.
-“Transport is important everywhere so there will be a role for me anywhere in the world,” he says.
-“I do have opportunities, but for now, I'm really happy where I am.
+There are lots of options for what I might do next, including becoming a consultant responsible for delivering roading changes or I could become a team leader and move into a management role.
+Transport is important everywhere so there will be a role for me anywhere in the world.
+But for now I'm really happy where I am.

 Posted October 2011